Loloppe/LolighterOld/README.md

 ConfigPanel modified to be used with Lolighter with new features.
 Removed the output folder (there's no output anyway).
 Modified the OszProcessor.cs so it only read a single difficulty you can select.
+Added Pattern.cs for the automapper in ConvertAlgorithm.cs.
+Added a lot of code in ConvertAlgorithm.cs, mostly an automapper, a different way to handle notes cleanup, some fixes and new features for the notes output.

 Everything else is kept the same to not break something.